webx-net/webx/README.md

 ## Getting started
 ### Installation
-Download the latest release with prebuilt binaries from the [releases page](https://github.com/WilliamRagstad/WebX/releases) and extract it to a folder of your choice.
+Download the latest prebuilt binaries from the [releases page](https://github.com/WilliamRagstad/WebX/releases) and extract it to a folder of your choice.

 ### Usage
 To start the web server for a project, use: